-As an alternative to creating your own user defined conveyor (described in Creating a User Defined Conveyor), the Virtual CIM Setup also enables you to select a predefined rectangular conveyor.
-This includes, defining the conveyor dimensions and zoom options and so on.
+As an alternative to creating your own user defined conveyor (described in Creating a User Defined Conveyor), the Virtual OpenMES Setup also enables you to select a predefined rectangular conveyor.
+This includes defining the conveyor dimensions and zoom options.

 To add a rectangular conveyor: